wenewzhang/mixin_labs-java-bot/README5.md

-# How to trade bitcoin through Java
+# How to list bitcoin order through Java
 ![cover](https://github.com/wenewzhang/mixin_labs-java-bot/raw/master/bitcoin_wallet-java/mixin-bitcoin-java.jpg)

 Exincore is introduced in [last chapter](https://github.com/wenewzhang/mixin_labs-java-bot/blob/master/README4.md), you can exchange many crypto asset at market price and receive your asset in 1 seconds.
 If you want to trade asset at limited price, or trade asset is not supported by ExinCore now, OceanOne is the answer.